 2.2.1.3 Discussion and Rationale

-The rationale for the vocabulary domain constraints applicable to particular HL7 classes are discussed in SNOMED CT Concept Domain Constraints (§ 5 ).
+The rationale for the concept domain constraints applicable to particular HL7 classes are discussed in SNOMED CT Concept Domain Constraints (§ 5 ).
 This is supplemented by Detailed aspects of issues with a vocabulary specification formalism (§ Appendix E ), which discusses different ways in which constraints may need to be expressed to take account of the SNOMED CT terminology model.

 Act.code (applicable to all Act class specializations)